AWI grower networks

 Woolgrowers can declare their wool as either Non-Mulesed (NM), ceased mulesing (CM wool comes from farms where farmers no longer practice mulesing) or pain relief treated (PR).
 Click here for more information about mulesing status.

 A large proportion of Australian Merino sheep remain highly susceptible to flystrike in the absence of mulesing.
 Although many woolgrowers are attempting to manage some or all of their sheep without the procedure, there are risks.
 Flystrike can increase, as can staining and use of chemical fly strike treatments.
-Lifetime welfare can decrease and the costs for labour, crutching and chemicals can increase by $3.00 6.50/ head and there is often a significant discount when non mulesed animals are sold to other woolgrowers, it can be up to $30 per head or more due to the welfare and increased costs involved.
+Lifetime welfare can decrease and the costs for labour, crutching and chemicals can increase by $3.00 to $6.50/ head and there is often a significant discount when non mulesed animals are sold to other woolgrowers.
+This discout can be up to 30% per head or more due to the welfare and increased costs involved with managing unmulesed sheep.

 Proper planning is required to remove the traditional mulesing procedure from woolgrowing operations and manage the risk of flystrike.

-Woolgrowers assess which combination of strategies gives their sheep the best lifetime welfare outcomes.
-Strategies include better training; pain relief products;; improved fly control chemicals and usage; shorter joining and lambing periods; effective worm control to reduce scouring; additional crutching; accelerated shearing (every 6 – or 9 mths)more emphasis on breeding lower breech wrinkle, lower breech wool cover, lower dag and more worm resistant sheep.
+Woolgrowers need to assess which combination of strategies gives their sheep the best lifetime welfare outcomes based on their specific circumstances.
+Strategies include use of pain relief products; improved fly control chemicals and usage; shorter joining and lambing periods; effective worm control to reduce scouring; additional crutching; accelerated shearing (every 6 or 9 mths), more emphasis on breeding lower breech wrinkle, lower breech wool cover, lower dag and more worm resistant sheep.